Exactness and the topology of the space of invariant random equivalence relations: Invariant random equivalence relations

 \begin{definition} An \textbf{invariant random equivalence relation (IRE)} is a Borel probability measure $\rho$ on $\cal E$ which is invariant under the action $\Gamma \actson \cal E$. \end{definition}

-The space $\Prob (\cal E)$ of Borel probability measures on $\cal{E}$ is a compact metrizable space when endowed with the weak topology.
-Denote by $\IRE_\Gamma \subset \Prob (\cal E)$ the subset of IREs.
-Note that $\IRE_\Gamma$ is a closed subset of the sequentially compact space $\Prob (\cal E)$, so it is sequentially compact too.
+The space $\Prob (\cal E)$ of Borel probability measures on $\cal{E}$ is a compact metrizable space when endowed with the weak topology, hence in particular sequentially compact.
+The subspace $\IRE_\Gamma \subseteq \Prob (\cal E)$ of IREs is closed, so it is also sequentially compact.
 IREs have previously been studied by Tucker-Drob \cite{TDthesis} and Kechris \cite{KechrisSpaceOfEqRels}.